DigiDuncan/zeatbot/README.md

 * **%t**: the current time (HH:MM)
 * **%d**: the current date (YYYY-MM-DD)
 You can add new commands from either this file, or using `!add command_name command response wee!` and `!remove command_name` to remove it.

+### Timers
+Timers run every X minutes, sending a message to chat.
+X is a number specified in `settings.ini`.
+To add timers, open up (or create) `timers.txt` in the App Directory.
+Each new line is a seperate message to send!